Jerry Aska

 Welcome

-I was born and raised in Antigua, where I taught students and mentored kids before moving into engineering.
-That background shaped how I think about leadership, clarity, and community — qualities I bring into every team I join.
+I was born and raised in Antigua, where I taught and mentored students before moving into engineering full-time.
+Outside of work, I invest in education and community initiatives back home, and I enjoy chess as a long-running hobby.

 Highlights